demisto/content/Packs/FortinetFortiwebVM/Integrations/FortinetFortiwebVM/README.md

 There is no context output for this command.
 ### fortiwebvm-custom-whitelist-list
 ***
-List the Custom Global Whitelist Objects.
+List the custom global whitelist objects.

 #### Base Command